Beta Alpha Psi

 Beta Alpha Psi (ΒΑΨ) is an international honor society for accounting, finance and information systems students attending universities accredited by the Association to Advance Collegiate Schools of Business or the European Quality Improvement System.

-It was founded on February 12, 1919, at the University of Illinois at Urbana-Champaign and is currently headquartered in Durham, North Carolina, in the United States.
+It was founded on February 12, 1919, at the University of Illinois at Urbana-Champaign.
+It is currently headquartered in Lakewood Ranch, Florida, in the United States.
 The organization has over 300 chapters on college and university campuses with over 300,000 members worldwide.

 Objectives

-Beta Alpha Psi encourages and recognizes scholastic and professional excellence in the business information field, promotes the study and practice of accounting, finance and information systems, and provides opportunities for self-development, service and association among members and practicing professionals.
+Beta Alpha Psi encourages and recognizes scholastic and professional excellence in the business information field, promotes the study and practice of accounting, finance, and information systems, and provides opportunities for self-development, service and association among members and practicing professionals.
 It "strives to encourage a sense of ethical, social, and public responsibility".
-The organization also promotes the development of technical and professional skills that are used to complement the university education, philanthropic activities, and interaction between students, faculty and professionals.
+The organization also promotes the development of technical and professional skills that are used to complement the university education, philanthropic activities, and interaction between students, faculty, and professionals.
 Beta Alpha Psi's objectives are accomplished through the activities of each chapter respectively.
-Each chapter receives financial funding for these activities through sponsorship of various public and private firms.
+Each chapter receives financial funding for these activities through the sponsorship of various public and private firms.

 History

 On April 17, 1896, the New York legislature established the Certified Public Accountant (CPA) designation.
 This designation in business encouraged a greater focus on accounting and commerce knowledge, and Beta Alpha Psi was formed in 1919 to promote the CPA rank on college campuses.
 Two years after its founding, all of the existing U.S. states had adopted CPA regulations.

-Beta Alpha Psi's beginnings relate to Hiram Scovill, class of 1908, an accounting professor, during his return to the University of Illinois in 1908.
+Beta Alpha Psi's beginnings relate to Hiram Scovill, an accounting professor at the University of Illinois.
 Several new honor societies and professional fraternities that had formed a few years before Scovill's return introduced students to the benefits of professional organizations.

-Scovill and his junior colleague A. C. Littleton formed an accounting club on campus in 1917.
+Scovill and professor A. C. Littleton formed an accounting club on campus in 1917.
 Beta Alpha Psi emerged two years later.
 The first members were six students from Professor Scovill's CPA course.
-The organization was founded on the three basic principles of scholarship, practicality, and sociability, and its initial objective was to stimulate cooperation and interest in accounting.
+The organization was founded on the principles of scholarship, practicality, and sociability, and its initial objective was to stimulate cooperation and interest in accounting.
 One of its main purposes was to encourage and foster service as the basis of the accounting profession and to secure the highest ethical ideals in the practice of accountancy.
-On this multifaceted base, eleven students were initiated as active members of the organization on February 12, 1919.
-Professor Scovill was initiated as an honorary member.
+Eleven students were initiated as members on February 12, 1919; Scovill was initiated as an honorary member.